lks-hrsch/YouFinance/README.md

 # YouFinance

-# Tauri + React + Typescript

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+This project aims to provide a simple and secure way to manage your finances.
+It lets you control where your data flows and how it is stored.
+It is built with Tauri, Rust, and Typescript.

 # setup